programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 #### Create the .cnf file to store the MySQL database connection information

-1. Open a text editor, like notepad, paste in the items below, changing the password to the one you created for newspaper_search_results_user in the steps you did above to add a user to connect to the database.
+1. Open a text editor, like notepad or nano, paste in the items below, changing the password to the one you created for newspaper_search_results_user in the steps you did above to add a user to connect to the database.
 ```
 [newspaper_search_results]
 user=newspaper_search_results_user